craigprotzel/Mashups/11_Running_Wild_with_Heroku/Heroku_Node_Deploy/README.md

 	heroku login
 	```
 	You will be asked for your username and password.
 When typing your password, nothing will appear.
-* **STOP** Assuming you have never used Heroku before, you **MAY** be prompted to either (1) add an existing SSH key, which you might already have on your computer especially if you are a gihtub user or (2) generate a new one.
+* **STOP** Assuming you have never used Heroku before, you **MAY** be prompted to either (1) add an existing SSH key, which you might already have on your computer especially if you are a github user or (2) generate a new one.
 We are going to type `N` and deploy via HTTP rather than SSH.
 (If you would like to use SSH, see the ALT steps listed at the bottom of the tutorial.)
+If you **DO NOT** see this prompt, continue on.
 * You are now ready to create an empty Heroku app repo by typing:

   ```
-	heroku create my-app-name --http-git
+	heroku create my-app-name
 	```
 	* Note, what you enter for `my-app-name` will be part of your app's url.
-So, if I enter `heroku create mysuperawesomeapp --http-git`, the url Heroku assigns to my app will be `http://mysuperawesomeapp.herokuapp.com`
+So, if I enter `heroku create mysuperawesomeapp`, the url Heroku assigns to my app will be `http://mysuperawesomeapp.herokuapp.com`
 * After creating the app, type `git remote` to confirm the app was created and has been added as a remote repository.
 It should list `heroku` as a remote.
 You can also check your heroku account's "Apps" page to confirm the app was created and added to your account.
 * The last step here is to push (i.e send) the app files to heroku by executing the following command